-We found this fun grapes called Moon Drop® in the supermarket and decided to play with them to make Spooky Moon Drop Grapes.
-These grapes were developed by The Grapery® in Bakersfield, CA and are non-GMO.
+We found these fun grapes called Moon Drop® in the supermarket and decided to play with them to make Spooky Moon Drop Grapes.
+These grapes were developed by The Grapery® in Bakersfield, CA, and are non-GMO.
 They are a seedless black grape of the botanical classification Vitis vinifera with a nice crunch and intensely sweet grapey flavor, making them a perfect treat to enjoy anytime.

 The finger shape these grapes have is peculiar but fun and also allows for getting creative in the kitchen preparing ghoulish treats for Halloween time.
 I tested few pairings and the grape sweetness and acidity goes well with caramel and chocolate.

 Prepare the Spooky Moon Drop Grapes and let the kids help you in the kitchen!

 Every year I try to bring something new to the table that is fun and that uses produce.
 Children sometimes get tantalized to try new things when they play with their food.
 And that is exactly what we are doing today.
 You can play along with us by having ready a bunch of Moon Drop® Grapes, soften caramel, white and milk chocolate.
 Chopped walnuts, purple and blue sugar, and an edible ink marker.
 Let your creativity flow and enjoy the process.